 Security is achieved through the cooperation and participation of all members of SFI.
-All staff, faculty, students, and visitors are strongly encouraged to report any crime, suspicious circumstance, accident, theft, or safety issue to Kollin O'Dannel, Technical Office Manager, or to one of the members of the Campus Security Authority listed below, in a timely manner.
+All staff, faculty, students, and visitors are strongly encouraged to report any crime, suspicious circumstance, accident, theft, or safety issue to the Technical Office Manager, or to one of the members of the Campus Security Authority listed below, in a timely manner.
 Reported incidents will be forwarded to the appropriate personnel or law enforcement agency for immediate resolution.

-David Trees Academic Affairs Officer/Registrar (206) 568.4387

-Laura Victor Student Services (206) 568.4387

-Hummi Mann Instructor (206) 568.4387
+David Trees Academic Affairs Officer/Registrar (206) 568.4387 Kelly Blackhard Student Services (206) 568.4387 Hummie Mann Program Director (206) 568.4387